-As a cadet, he completed primary flight training in Tulsa, Oklahoma.
-A born competitor, he was captain and starting tackle for the Academy's football squad and was named to the 1942 All-America team.
-After basic and advanced flight training, Olds received his wings and graduated two days later at the end of his third year at West Point!
+Olds won an appointment to the United States Military Academy at West Point and as a cadet, he completed primary flight training in Tulsa, Oklahoma.
+A born competitor, he was captain and starting tackle for the Academy’s football squad and was named to the 1942 All-America team.
+After basic and advanced flight training, Olds received his wings and graduated two days later at the end of his third year at West Point.
 He went to fighter tactics school and trained in the Lockheed P-38 Lightning, and then, in the spring of 1944 was sent to England.
-Olds became as ace in August, downing five enemy fighters on two missions.
+Olds became an ace in August, downing five enemy fighters on two missions.
 He soon checked out in the North American P-51 Mustang, and in February 1945, took command of his unit, the 434th Fighter Squadron.

 At wars end, he had flown 107 combat missions and was officially credited with 14 aerial victories.
-Home in the States, Olds helped to found and flew with the nations first jet aerobatics team, flying the Lockheed P-80 Shooting Star.
-In 1946, he flew in the National Air Races, placed second in the Thompson Trophy Race, and took part in the first round-trip transcontinental flight completed in one day!
-Olds returned to England in 1948 and became the first American to lead a Royal Air Force (RAF) squadron as Officer Commanding, 1 Squadron at RAF Tangmere.
+Upon returning home from the war, Olds helped create the first U.S. jet aerobatics team, flying the Lockheed P-80 Shooting Star.
+In 1946, he flew in the National Air Races, placed second in the Thompson Trophy Race, and took part in the first round-trip transcontinental flight completed in one day.
+Olds returned to England in 1948 and became the first American to lead a Royal Air Force (RAF) squadron as Officer Commanding, 1 Squadron at RAF Tangmere, where he also flew the Gloster Meteor.

-After flying the Gloster Meteor, he spent 17 months in command of a fighter interceptor squadron in Pennsylvania, and then went to a staff job.
-He ached to be flying combat in Korea!
-In the 1950s, Olds commanded fighter squadrons in Germany and Libya and served in staff jobs in Washington, D.C.
-After graduation from the National War College in 1963, he got back in the air over England as 81st Tactical Fighter Wing (TFW) Commander.
-In 1966, he led in combat again, flying the McDonnell F-4 Phantom II from Ubon AB, Thailand.
-While commanding the 8th TFW "Wolfpack", Olds flew 152 missions and added 4 victories.
-He next served as Commandant of Cadets at the United States Air Force Academy, and then became Air Force Director of Aerospace Safety.
+During the 1950s, Olds commanded fighter squadrons in the United States, Germany, and Libya as well as serving in staff jobs in Washington, D.C.
+After graduating from the National War College in 1963, he returned to the air over England as the 81st Tactical Fighter Wing (TFW) Commander.
+In 1966, he led combat missions once again during the Vietnam War, flying the McDonnell F-4 Phantom II from Ubon AB, Thailand.
+While commanding the 8th TFW “Wolfpack”, Olds flew 152 missions and added 4 victories.
+He next served as Commandant of Cadets at the United States Air Force Academy, and then became Air Force Director of Aerospace Safety before retiring in 1973.
 Among his many decorations are the Air Force Cross and the Silver Star with three oak leaf clusters.
+He is the only person ever enshrined in both the National Aviation Hall of Fame (class of 2001) and the College Football Hall of Fame (class of 1985).
+Gen Olds was selected as an inaugural Eagle of the Air Command and Staff College’s Gathering of Eagles in 1982 and subsequently honored in 1994, 1997, and 2005, respectively.